1876 – 1958August 2014

 At the 50th anniversary exhibition of Dexter’s work in 2008 it seemed that whilst everyone had an opinion about his work, no one knew anything very much about the man himself, his life and what shaped him.

 Charlotte’s researches reveal a great deal about Walter Dexter and his work as a teacher, artist, illustrator and journalist.
-She will show many previously unseen paintings.

 For more information please contact

 Paton felt his life deserved a more in depth study and set out to find out about